Bardiyashavandi/DSA210-TERM-PROJECT-BARDIYA-SHAVANDI/README.md

 2) Housing Market Prices will be sourced from Zillow, which provides reliable and comprehensive data on real estate trends in the United States.
 This file is gonna be exported in .csv extension in order to be analyzed further.
 3) Google Trends data will be collected for search interest in home-buying using Google’s trend platform.
 This data can be extracted manually from Google Trends for specific keywords.
 This file is gonna be exported in a .csv extension in order to be analyzed further.
 4) Mortgage Debt Service Payments (MDSP) and House Price Index (HPI) data will also be sourced from FRED, which provides detailed datasets on economic indicators.
 This file is gonna be exported in .csv extension in order to be analyzed further.
-5) Other data sets will be collected from Kaggle.com
+5) USA GDP Growth Dataset 1961-2021 will be collected from kaggle.
+This file is gonna be exported in a .csv extension in order to be analyzed further.
+6) USA stock market will be extracted from kaggle.
+This file is gonna be exported in a .csv extension in order to be analyzed further.

 Data Sources:
 1. Inflation Data (CPI)